 The government issued an order of discontinuance for a proposed investment in The Electric Power Development Co.
 Ltd. (also known as J Power) by The Children's Investment Fund ("TCI") on the grounds that such investment might jeopardise public order.
 This is the only case where an order of discontinuance has been issued.

-Mandatory and suspensory.
-The approval of the Committee on Foreign Investment in the United States ("CFIUS") must be obtained prior to closing certain investments.
-Unnotified transactions are subject to post-closing review and can be unwound.
+Mandatory.
+The approval of the Committee on Foreign Investment in the United States ("CFIUS") must be obtained prior to closing certain non-US investments.